ralitabi/partial-face-recognition/README.md

 - Add identity search history and user feedback tracking
 - Integrate camera-based live recognition
 - Improve dataset diversity and increase model robustness

-For any feedback, contributions, or collaboration inquiries, feel free to open an issue or fork the repository.